windkh/node-red-contrib-shelly/README.md

-timer can be a value in seconds to flip back on/off transition can be a value in milliseconds between 0 and 5000 temp can be a value in K between 3000 and 6500 for white mode is optional an used for reconfiguring the device.
-Select auto in the configuration if mode should be dynamically changed.
+timer can be a value in seconds to flip back on/off transition can be a value in milliseconds between 0 and 5000 temp can be a value in K between 3000 and 6500 for white

 ```
 lights : [